Unboxed-Software/solana-course/content/group-pointer.md

 The `starter` code comes with:

  - `index.ts`: creates a connection object and calls `initializeKeypair`.
 This is where we will write our script.
- - `assets`:  folder which contains the cover image for our NFT collection.
+ - `assets`:  folder which contains the image for our NFT collection.
  - `helper.ts`: helper functions for uploading metadata.

 ### 2. Run validator node